-Anti-virus/anti-malware and Firewalls are security features that run in the background of our devices, and can sometimes stay in the background of our thoughts when we think about our cyber hygiene.
+Anti-virus/anti-malware and Firewalls are background security features that run in the back of our devices, and can sometimes stay in the background of our thoughts when we think about our cyber hygiene.
 There are a lot of myths and rumours associated with these protections, so let’s examine how they work and the things they can’t do.

 Anti-Virus / Anti-Malware

 Anti-virus (AV) and anti-malware (AM) protection are two distinct things.